 Progress

+The concept of progress is linked to the vision of history as a perception of the emergence and development of human actions.
 Since its beginning, sociology defined progress not as a evaluative concept, but as the gradual and unavoidable deployment of human capacities (Comte).
 This meaning was clearly influenced by the growing Western civilisation that assumed progress as an increasingly sophistication of scientific knowledge and the improving quality of life.

 This concept of progress was based on evolutionary theories and perspectives (social dynamics - Comte; social evolution - Spencer; social development - Marx and Engels), following the culture of the nineteenth century (optimistic, rationalistic and materialistic).